cxd-br/.github/profile/README.md

 ## Hello world! 👋

 > We are a brazilian software house that builds awesome digital products for our clients.
-Apps, websites or any digital transformation initiative involding tech, that's it, we are in. 🚀
+Apps, websites or any digital transformation initiative involving tech, that's it, we are in. 🚀

 ### Keep in touch